 Known as Uganda’s first female DJ, Rachael began her 20-year-long career in 1996 as an emcee.
 Her musical selection reflects her background, and she introduces herself to Chicago by occasionally infusing her four-on-the-floor, house-driven set with Afropop songs that drive the room wild.
 She tells us she does this when she DJs in a new country: “I like to let people know what we have back home in Uganda.
 Give them a feel of it.”

 If the dancefloor is any indication, America’s Midwest is definitely feeling East Africa.
 A cluster of people in front of the booth stretch their arms out toward Rachael and when she grabs their hands, the rest of the room elicits a roar.
 Beside her, The Black Madonna is grinning.

-The two artists connected when they were invited to star in a documentary, Equalizing Music: Women Changing the Face of Electronic Music, the latest installment in a series that chronicles female electronic musicians, premiering on International Women’s Day.
+The two artists connected when they were invited to star in a documentary, Equalizing Music: Women Changing the Face of Electronic Music, the latest installment in a series from the Smirnoff brand that chronicles female electronic musicians, premiering on International Women’s Day.
 Marea and Rachael were separated by 7,600 miles; a vast expanse of ocean and land that houses cultural narratives as disparate as the spaces between them.

 As The Black Madonna, Marea is uncensored, taking her political positions to Twitter on a daily basis with the kind of provocative wit that breeds as many diehard fans as it does detractors – “I threw my sign at pro-lifer harassing women at the march and I’m pretty sure America was briefly great again,” she tweeted on January 22nd, the day after the global Women’s March.
 Marea is also the founder of the all-women collective, DAPHNE, born in response to the allegation that there just aren’t enough female DJs for bookers to choose from.